 There is something irresistible about huge granite tors.
 Solid, majestic, ancient.
 Disappearing down a black hole to creep and climb between them brings out the little kid in all of us.
 And then the thrill of standing on top, with all the northern tablelands spread below you – I’m the King of the Castle!

-After Thunderbolt Lou Meyrich, a naturalist, had a hut and nursery at what is now Nomads picnic area, where this walk starts.
-The area also has a mining history, including arsenic at the Ottery Mine.
-Fossickers hunt for topaz, beryl, emerald and quartz.
+After Thunderbolt has been dispatched, Lou Meyrich, a naturalist, had a hut and nursery at what is now Nomads picnic area, where this walk starts.
+The area also has a mining history, including arsenic at the heritage listed Ottery Mine.
+Fossickers hunt for topaz, beryl, emerald and quartz at Blather Creek, near the Ugly Corner Falls walk.
+For more granite rocks and secret hideouts, with a view back to Thunderbolts Lookout, don’t miss the Mystery Face and Westminster Rocks walk.

-Torrington SCA is Ngarrabul country, an haven among the cleared pastures of the northern tablelands for wildlife and wildflowers, with over 750 species of plants recorded.
+Torrington SCA is Ngarrabul country, a haven among the mostly cleared pastures of the northern tablelands for wildlife and wildflowers, with over 750 species of plants recorded.
 The park was scorched in the 2019 fires, but recovering strongly from the summer rain when we visited early 2021.

-But oh, that tactile granite with its subtle shades and sparkly big crystals, cool, quiet, enduring.
+But oh, that tactile pink granite with its subtle shades and sparkly big crystals, cool, quiet, enduring.
+So beautiful!